blakevanlan/jobQ/README.md

 # Processing

-jobQ is built primary to be used on a environment such as Heroku where scaling is as easy as spinning up additional processes.
-Because of this, a Worker is not multithreaded and only hands a single job at a time.
+A jobQ Worker only processes a single job at a time; however, there is no reason why an app can't spin up multiple Workers within a process.

 Processing jobs is simple to set up.
 Similar to the queue, it begins with initializing an instance of the Worker object.
 The same conviency method exists for creating a Worker with a redis URL.